yzernik/guides/ubuntu/thundroid_full.md

 You also need the following:

-* Micro SD card: 8 GB or more, incl. adapter to your regular computer
+* Micro SD card: 16 GB, incl. adapter to your regular computer
 * Internal hard disk: 500 GB or more, SATA, 3.5" hdd, or 2.5" hdd/ssd
 * Network RJ45 cable